warner/tahoe-lafs/docs/configuration.rst

     BASEDIR/storage/shares/).
 For configuration details (including how to limit the space that will be consumed), see `<backends/local-disk.rst>`_

+S3

+    The storage server can also move all shares to a configured AWS S3 bucket.
+The resulting local disk usage is minimal.
+For configuration details, see `<backends/S3.rst>`_.

 Running A Helper
 ================